 Why brake pads need replacing

-The friction material on the pads is slightly softer than the steel discs and with time, the pads wear down.
-Starting with more than 1/4 inch of material, a microscopic amount is rubbed off every time you stop.
-You'll need to replace them before the backing plate are rubbing the discs, or you will quickly need to replace the discs as well.
+The friction material on the pads does, in time, wear down.
+You'll need to replace them before the steel backing plates rub the rotors, or you will quickly need to replace the discs as well.

 Haynes recommends inspecting the pads and measuring the wear whenever you have the wheels off to rotate the tires.
-This task requires some experience, but uses basic tools, and will take just a minute per wheel, if you already have the wheels off.
+This task requires some experience, but uses basic tools, and will take just a minute per wheel.